wxcctechsummit/holcct2108/livelabs/Lab4Analyzer.md

 11. On the `left` column, add a filter and use Final Queue Name
 12. In the filter under the `Fields` section, set the Queue names that should appear in the report
 13. Be sure to save the LongestDuration as a global variable
-14. `Next` we will be opening a newly created report from Lab 3 - 3.2_AAR_AgentState [Video Timeslot Here](https://youtube.com/embed/mIaUgAEjRHs?start=7m56s)
+14. `Next` we will be opening a newly created report from Lab 3 - 3.2_AAR_AgentState [Start at Timeslot Link](https://youtube.com/embed/mIaUgAEjRHs?start=7m56s)
 15. Use the global filter created in the previous report to filter your team in this report
 16. `Save` this new report as `4.1.2_AAR_AgentState`
 17. `Next` Edit the newly created report in Lab 3 named `3.1_CSR_Contacts`